 Mad about Brock Turner's sentence?
-Too bad
+It's not uncommon

 Both Persky and the survivor said alcohol was a factor, not an excuse.
 While she mocked Turner for blaming the incident on "campus drinking culture," Persky agreed with the probation officer who said alcohol mitigated Turner's culpability.

-They also differed on Turner's remorse.
-To her, his lack of remorse was a continued mockery of .
+They differed on Turner's remorse.
+To her, his lack of remorse was a mockery of her pain.
 To Persky, Turner's apology in court appeared "genuine."

 And, there was the potentially "severe impact" that state prison could have on someone his age, and the "adverse collateral consequences on the defendant's life resulting from the felony conviction," according to a transcript of the hearing.